kubermatic/docs/content/upgrading/2.9_to_2.10/_index.en.md

 helm --tiller-namespace kubermatic delete --purge ark
 ```

-Existing backups in your backup storage location should continue to work.

 If you have annotated pods with Ark-specific annotations, update them to their new name, e.g.
 `pre.hook.backup.ark.heptio.com` to `pre.hook.backup.velero.io`.